 Nancy Davis, Founder/Artistic Director

-At fourteen, she received a full Ford Foundation scholarship to study at George Balanchine’s School of American Ballet in New York City.
-For the next three years, she trained with Mr. Balanchine, Antonina Tumkovsky, Alexandra Danilova, Stanley Williams, and many other teaching luminaries of the school and New York City Ballet.
+At fourteen, she received a full Ford Foundation scholarship to study at George Balanchine’s prestigious School of American Ballet in New York City.
+For the next three years, she trained with celebrated figures including Mr. Balanchine, Antonina Tumkovsky, Alexandra Danilova, Stanley Williams, and many other teaching luminaries of the school and of New York City Ballet.

-In 1970 she joined Frederic Franklin and Ben Stevenson’s National Ballet of Washington, D. C., where she worked closely with Dame Margot Fonteyn, who was a frequent guest artist.
-Dancing a wide repertoire, Nancy performed at the Kennedy Center and toured extensively, garnering soloist roles in Mr. Stevenson’s Sleeping Beauty and Cinderella, Valerie Bettis’s A Streetcar Named Desire, and The Jungle by Rudi Van Danzig of Het National Ballet, Amsterdam.
+In 1970 she joined Frederic Franklin and Ben Stevenson’s National Ballet of Washington, D. C., where she worked closely with frequent guest artist Dame Margot Fonteyn.
+Dancing a wide repertoire, Davis performed at the Kennedy Center and toured extensively, garnering soloist roles in Mr. Stevenson’s Sleeping Beauty and Cinderella, Valerie Bettis’s A Streetcar Named Desire, and The Jungle by Rudi Van Danzig of Het National Ballet, Amsterdam.

-In 2001, Nancy and her former Los Angeles Ballet partner, now husband, Jim Lane, founded The Portland Ballet.
-Her reputation as an outstanding teacher has led her to serve on the faculty at Oregon Ballet Theatre and NW Academy, as a frequent guest teacher for Saint Louis Ballet, and to numerous teaching stints in California, Oregon, and Hawaii.
-In December 2016, Nancy will be traveling to Santo Domingo to guest teach, along with two TPB dancers who will perform in Academia Ballet Concierto’s production of Nutcracker.
+In 2001, Davis and her former Los Angeles Ballet partner, now husband, Jim Lane, founded The Portland Ballet.
+Her reputation as an outstanding teacher led her to serve as a faculty member at Oregon Ballet Theatre and NW Academy, as a frequent guest teacher at Saint Louis Ballet, and to numerous guest teaching stints around the United States, as well as Santo Domingo in December of 2016.